 TAG | job search

-We have a Richardson, TX client that is looking for an HRIS Manager.
+We have a Richardson, TX client that is looking for a Sr Compensation Analyst.

 If this opportunity is not a good match for your skills or you are not available but know someone who is, please forward this link to them as we pay referral fees for anyone you refer that we place with a client.